rwbutler/FeatureFlags/README.md

 ### Refreshing Configuration

-Should you need to refresh your configuration at any time you may call `FeatureFlags.refresh()` which optionally accepts a completion closure to be notified when the refresh is complete.
+Should you need to refresh your configuration at any time you may call `FeatureFlags.refresh()` which optionally accepts a completion closure to notify you when the refresh is complete.

 If you have opted to include your feature flag information as part of an existing JSON file which your app has already fetched you may wish to use the following method passing the JSON file data to avoid repeated network calls: